Description and complexity of Non-markovian open quantum dynamics: Overview of results

 where $f_{[a, b]}(t) = f(t)$ if $t \in [a, b]$ and $0$ otherwise. \end{enumerate} \end{assumption} Assumption \ref{assump:radon_measure}(a), which constrains the growth of the total variation of the memory kernel, can be physically interpreted as limiting the amount of ``memory" that the non-Markovian system can accumulate.
 Assumption \ref{assump:radon_measure}(b) is a constraint on the smoothness of the memory kernel (i.e.~the error incurred on smoothing the memory kernel with a mollifier), and it limits how rapidly the memory kernel diverges from its smooth approximations.
-We show in section \ref{sec:ext_gen_rad} (Examples 1-3) that these assumptions are satisfied by a large class of coupling functions encountered in experimentally relevant physical systems.
+Both of these assumptions are satisfied coupling functions encountered in most experimentally relevant physical systems.